boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 In reference to {{figure-orch}}, a 5G End-to-End Network Slice Orchestrator (5G NSO) is responsible for orchestrating 5G Network Slices end-to-end.
 The details of the 5G NSO are out of the scope of this document.
 The realization of the 5G Network Slices spans RAN, CN, and TN.
 As mentioned in {{sec-scope}}, the RAN and CN are under the responsibility of the 3GPP Management System, while the TN is not.
 The orchestration of the TN is split into two subdomains in conformance with the reference design in {{sec-ref-design}}:

 Provider Network Orchestration domain:
 : As defined in {{!RFC9543}}, the provider relies on a Network Slice Controller (NSC) to manage and orchestrate RFC 9543 Network Slices in the provider network.
-This framework permits to manage connectivity together with SLOs.
+This framework allows for managing connectivity with SLOs.

 Customer Site Orchestration domain:
 : The Orchestration of TN elements of the customer sites relies upon a variety of  controllers (e.g., Fabric Manager, Element Management System, or Virtualized Infrastructure Manager (VIM)).